jemgillam/jemgillam.github.io/source/_posts/2018-01-A-Cygnet-Yarns-earwarmer.md

 categories:
 - Patterns
 ---
+Update: Cygnet have now released their new Helter Skelter yarn in several gorgeous colourways, check them out [on their website](https://www.cygnetyarns.com/helter-skelter-chunky).

 {% asset_img helterskelteryarn.jpg A gorgeous yarn %}

 Recently, I was fortunate enough to receive some brand new yarn from Cygnet Yarns.
 This is a chunky weight multicoloured yarn called Helter Skelter.
 I've looked on their site and it doesn't seem to be released yet!